 - Blocking the blood vessels that feed tumors.

 - Triggering other anticancer and detoxification mechanisms.

-So why do we still say tea “may” help fight cancer rather then it “does” help fight cancer?
+So why do we still say tea “may” help fight cancer rather than it “does” help fight cancer?
 Because it is all very complicated, we don’t understand it completely, and good science operates on very high standards.
 Some studies don’t match up with others, which can happen because of different procedures and criteria.
 (Which types of teas were tested and in what ways?
 What types of cancer?
 Etc.) For another thing, many studies are animal studies rather than human, and are therefore “inconclusive.”

-- Evidence is growing that there also additional mechanisms which fight or inhibit specific cancers, though they are not yet fully understood or proven.
+- Evidence is growing that there are also additional mechanisms which fight or inhibit specific cancers, though they are not yet fully understood or proven.